Dental Filling Options

-Composite fillings are plastic tooth-coloured fillings that look and feel natural when placed in a patient's mouth.
+Composite fillings are plastic tooth-coloured fillings that provide a nature look and feel when placed in a patient's mouth.

 In order to place this type of filling, your dentist will first remove decay from the tooth and then apply bonding material to the inside of the cavity.
-After that, thin layers of composite resin are poured into the hole.
+Once that step is complete, thin layers of composite resin are poured into the hole.
 With the help of curing light, each layer hardens to a solid-state.
 When the final layer of the filling has hardened, your dentist will shape the filling so that it matches the shape of your natural teeth.

 A porcelain filling is created in a dental lab and returned to your dentist, who cements it in place in your mouth.
 It is typically necessary to schedule at least two dental appointments in order to complete the procedure.